demetrixbio/FSharp.Data.Npgsql/README.md

 ```

 ## Transactions
-Every instance of generated command has constructor overload that accepts mandatory live connection and optional transaction.
+Every instance of generated command has constructor overload that accepts mandatory connection instance and optional transaction instance.
 Use it to executed commands inside transaction.
 ```fsharp
 do
     use conn = new Npgsql.NpgsqlConnection(dvdRental)